ryanspletzer/ryanspletzer.github.io/_posts/2023-04-02-why-not-both.md

-pathways that meet all of our non-functional requirements around security, compliance, etc. for a given scenario -- while also not resulting in unnecessary additional financial cost to the business -- with the thought process being that, you'll wind up with more supported pathways that enable more of the personas to accomplish their jobs in the ways tha best fit their scenario.
+pathways that meet all of our non-functional requirements around security, compliance, etc. for a given scenario -- while also not resulting in unnecessary additional financial cost to the business -- with the thought process being that, you'll wind up with more supported pathways that enable more of the personas to accomplish their jobs in the ways that best fit their scenario.

 Ask yourself this: even if it's a 5-10% use case that you feel should not be supported, think about the disproportionate amount of time you spend continuously re-justifying to yourself and your stakeholders why you don't support that 5-10%